EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 * **Container-specific command-line arguments**: Container-specific command-line arguments to be passed to the container when it is run.
 The `epcc-ces-hello` container supports two container-specific arguments:
     * A `-d|--doze INTEGER` argument which causes the container to doze (pause) for that number of seconds.
 If undefined, then the container does not doze.
     * A `-n|--name STRING` argument which causes the container to print a greeting with that name.
 If undefined, then the name is `user`.
-    * Enter the following to request a sleep of 10 seconds and a greeting with your name:
+    * Enter the following to request a doze of 10 seconds and a greeting with your name:

         ```text
         -d 10